srand/jolt/docs/quickstart.rst

 attributes for the ``HelloWorld`` program based on metadata found in the artifact of the ``Message`` library task.
-In the example, the ``Message`` library sets up an include path to its published header file while linking metadata is automatically provided by ``CXXLibrary``.
+In the example, the ``Message`` library sets up an include path to its published header file while linking metadata is automatically provided by ``CXXLibrary.publish``.

-The ``cxxinfo`` artifact metadata can be used with other build systems too, such as CMake and Autotools.
+The ``cxxinfo`` artifact metadata can be used with other build systems too, such as CMake, Meson and Autotools.
 It enables your Ninja tasks to stay oblivious to whatever build system their dependencies use as long as binary compatibility is guaranteed.